Brown-University-Library/django_template_42_project/README.md

 Then open a browser to <http://127.0.0.1:8000/>.

-Also try <http://127.0.0.1:8000/error_check/>.
+Try <http://127.0.0.1:8000/error_check/>.
 You'll see the intentionally-raised error in the browser (would result in a `404` on production), but if you want to confirm that this really would send an email, open another terminal window and type:

 ```bash
 $ python3 -m smtpd -n -c DebuggingServer localhost:1026